 At-home masks are a perfect way to give your skin a boost of added hydration, treat sensitive skin or combat acne.
-Masks that are formulated for one time use and then need to be discarded can become expensive.
+However, masks that are formulated for one time use and then need to be discarded can become expensive quite quickly.
+Sheet masks are popping up everywhere from your local grocery store, beauty supply retail store, or makeup counter.
+Which should you use?
+Are they effective?
+Are they worth the price?

 Hydrating Anti-Aging Sheet Mask